 Treasure Island is home to soft, white sandy beaches and colorful sunsets.
-Alcohol can be consumed there, but only within certain hours.
-Beachgoers can drink between 5am and 8am, and 6pm-1am.
+Alcohol can be consumed there, but not in glass containers.
+However, no alcohol is allowed on the beach between the 8500 block and 9900 block of Treasure Island Beach between 8am-4pm on Saturdays and Sundays.
 In between those hours, visitors can stop by Gators Cafe and Saloon, which is widely renowned as the “world’s longest waterfront bar” for a beer or mixed drink!
 From the deck, patrons can look for pelicans and dolphins!

 You can legally drink on this quartz-sand beach, that was voted the #1 U.S. Beach by TripAdvisor in 2020!
 The sand is 99% quartz, so it remains cool and won’t burn to the touch while you lounge on the beach with your drink.
 Visitors can also play a pick-up game of volleyball and eat or drink under the shade in the picnic areas.
 There are plenty of shops and restaurants within walking distance, but since beachgoers don’t need to leave the soft sand to drink, it’s easy to spend the day enjoying Siesta Beach.